michaelbdavidson7/Trancebreakr/README.md

 Does this happen to your kid?
 Are you in college, spending every night up way too late?

+Break the spell!
+Take away the need for willpower and let automation take over!
+Automation is the new discipline!

 Trancebreakr is a program to create Windows Scheduled Tasks that
 1) shuts down the computer at a designated time
 2) gives a warning x minutes before shutting down.